 Moringa leaves are used as a potherb in the cuisine across many South Asian regions.

-To prepare, trim away any tough stems and rinse under cold water, and shake off excess water, or pat dry using a cloth.
+To prepare, trim away any tough stems rinse under cold water, and shake off excess water, or pat dry using a cloth.

 To enjoy the healthy nutritional aspects of moringa leaves, do not overcook; eat them just lightly steamed or sauteed.